conan-io/docs/creating_packages/define_abi_compatibility.rst

 ``self.info.requires.remove["dep"]`` and ``self.info.requires.unrelated_mode()``, for example.

 Let's assume for the discussion that it is a header only library, using the ``self.info.header_only()`` helper.
-This header only package has a single dependency, which is a static library. hen downstream consumers of the header only library that uses a package mode different from the default, should be also affected by the upstream transitivity dependency.
+This header only package has a single dependency, which is a static library.
+Then, downstream consumers of the header only library that uses a package mode different from the default, should be also affected by the upstream transitivity dependency.
 Lets say that we have the following scenario: